Wildland Fire Protection Strategic Plan

 Overview

 Washington’s record fire seasons in 2014 and 2015 were devastating: the loss of life, homes, and structures; damage to fish and wildlife habitat and other natural and cultural resources; local communities suffering from a loss of visitors and revenue, and poor air quality.
 The state spent millions of dollars in direct suppression costs, and millions more were spent mitigating the social, cultural, and economic impacts from these fires.
-These seasons—and this year’s fire season across the west—represent a trend of large, uncharacteristic wildfires that is expected to continue with no end in sight.
+These seasons represent a trend of large, uncharacteristic wildfires that is expected to continue with no end in sight.

-The state's future Wildland Fire Protection Strategic Plan will provide a blueprint for effective wildland fire protection in Washington and inform associated policy and resource decisions.
-The plan is the next phase in an overall strategy to fundamentally change the future trajectory of wildland fire in Washington.
-It follows the recent roll-out of the state’s 20-Year Forest Health Strategic Plan, which establishes a framework to systematically treat broad forest landscapes to improve forest health and reduce the risk of uncharacteristic wildfires.
+The state's Wildland Fire Protection Strategic Plan built a blueprint for effective wildland fire protection in Washington and informed associated policy and resource decisions.
+It followed the recent roll-out of the state’s 20-Year Forest Health Strategic Plan, which establishes a framework to systematically treat broad forest landscapes to improve forest health and reduce the risk of uncharacteristic wildfires.
 The plan is also anchored in the National Cohesive Wildland Fire Management Strategy and shares its focus on resilient landscapes, fire-adapted communities, and safe, effective wildfire response.
-Additionally, the plan will focus on wildfire prevention, reducing human-caused ignitions, and post-fire recovery.
+Additionally, the plan focuses on wildfire prevention, reducing human-caused ignitions, and post-fire recovery.

 Process and Outcomes

-• Identify a common vision and roadmap for improved wildland fire outcomes.
+• Identified a common vision and roadmap for improved wildland fire outcomes.

-• Promote strategic and programmatic alignment among wildland fire management agencies and jurisdictions in the state, while recognizing our separate missions, roles, and responsibilities.
+• Promoted strategic and programmatic alignment among wildland fire management agencies and jurisdictions in the state, while recognizing our separate missions, roles, and responsibilities.

-• Foster communication and collaborative engagement across the state to improve wildfire outcomes before, during, and after wildfire.
+• Fostered communication and collaborative engagement across the state to improve wildfire outcomes before, during, and after wildfire.

 Past Events